davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

 - Starting 2026.
-Reflecting on the year past and the year to come.
+- Getting over winter lurgy, getting back to the gym
 - No resolutions, only directions of travel.
+This year is the year of changes, after a lot of waiting.

 ## Working on